Nicop06/nicop06.github.io/posts/2016-12-10-setting-up-the-nas.markdown

 Now, let's create the subvolumes.
 For the root partition, I use a different root than the Btrfs tree root.
-This has several advantages, like being able to easily install a new OS on the same volume or snapshots of your volumes.
+This has several advantages, like being able to easily install a new OS on the same volume or snapshots my volumes.
 I will dedicate another article to my backup setup.

 ```